CloudLabs-MOC/CloudLabs-SEED/Network Security/IP Layer and Attacks/IP-Layer-and-Attacks.md

 use a different router for the subsequent packets sent to that same destination.
 ICMP redirect can be used by attackers to change a victim’s routing.
-The objective of this task is to launch an ICMP redirect attack on the victim, such that when the victim sends packets to192.168.60.5, it will use the malicious router container (10.9.0.111) as its router.
+The objective of this task is to launch an ICMP redirect attack on the victim, such that when the victim sends packets to 192.168.60.5, it will use the malicious router container (10.9.0.111) as its router.
 Since the malicious router is controlled by the attacker, the attacker can intercept the packets, make changes, and then send the modified packets out.
 This is a form of the Man-In-The-Middle (MITM) attack.
 This lab covers the following topics: